-This fiscal impact analysis (FIA) uses a variety of methods to estimate the projected change in City revenues and service costs that would be associated with the proposed project.
+This fiscal impact analysis uses a variety of methods to estimate the projected change in City revenues and operating costs that would be associated with the proposed project.
 The cost of providing municipal services is often based on the number of persons served, as are some sources of municipal revenues.
 In general, as the "service population" increases, there is a need to hire additional public safety and other government employees, as well as a need to increase spending on equipment and supply budgets.
-Some municipal revenues, such as franchise fees and fines, also generally increase as the service population increases.
-The analysis therefore relies in large part on an average cost and average revenue approach, based on the City's current costs and revenues per member of the current service population.
-This approach is based on the assumption that future development will generate costs and revenues at the same average rate as the existing service population.
+Some municipal revenues, such as utility user taxes, franchise fees, fines, and forfeitures, also generally increase as the service population increases.
+The fiscal impact analysis therefore relies in part on an average cost and average revenue approach, based on the City's current costs and revenues per member of the current service population.
+This approach is based on the assumption that that future development will generate costs and revenues at the same average rate as the existing service population.